Germany: Economy

 Germany has a social market economy with a highly skilled labour force, a low level of corruption, and a high level of innovation.
 It is the largest economy in Europe by nominal GDP, as well as the world's third-largest by nominal GDP and sixth-largest by PPP-adjusted GDP.
 Its PPP-adjusted GDP per capita amounted to 115% of the EU average in 2024.
 The country's service sector contributes approximately 72% of the total GDP, the industrial sector 27%—with Germany having the largest manufacturing output in Europe—and its agricultural sector 1%, as of 2023.
 The unemployment rate published by Eurostat amounts to 3.2% as of January 2020, which is the fourth-lowest in the EU.

 Germany is part of the European single market which represents more than 450 million consumers.
 In 2017, the country accounted for 28% of the eurozone economy according to the International Monetary Fund.
-Germany introduced the common European currency, the euro, in 2002.
+Germany introduced the common EU currency, the euro, in 2002.
 Its monetary policy is set by the European Central Bank, which is based in Frankfurt, the country's largest financial centre.
 Germany is the world's third-largest exporter and third-largest importer, and it has the second-largest trade surplus after China.
-Its largest trading partners in 2024 were the United States, China, and the Netherlands.
+Its largest trading partners in 2025 were China, the United States and the Netherlands.
 Germany's main exports are vehicles, machinery, and chemical goods.

-The German automotive industry is regarded as one of the most competitive and innovative in the world.
+The German automotive industry is among the most competitive and innovative in the world.
 It was the sixth-largest by production and largest by export value in 2023.
 Germany is home to Volkswagen Group, the world's second-largest automotive manufacturer by vehicle production.